How to Apply

 • Valid Standard ECFMG certificate (if applicable)

-• Proof you passed United States Medical Licensing Examination or COMLEX Steps 1 and 2
+• Proof of passing the United States Medical Licensing Examination (USMLE) or COMLEX Steps 1 and 2

-Our program strongly supports and promotes the Graduate Medical Education (GME) and Dartmouth Health missions on diversity, equity, inclusion and belonging.
+Our program strongly supports and promotes the Dartmouth Health Commitment to Belonging.